jjjahnke/tormenta_talk_iii/tasks/prd-news-audio-converter.md

 ### Current Secondary Stories
 - **As a daily user**, I want the system to handle various text file formats, so that articles from different sources work consistently
 - **As a multitasker**, I want clear audio quality with appropriate pacing, so that I can understand the content while doing other activities
-- **As a mobile user**, I want the playlist to sync reliably to my iPhone, so that content is available offline
+- **As an iTunes user**, I want the option to enable playlist integration, so that content can automatically sync to my iPhone when desired
+- **As a user who prefers manual file management**, I want audio files placed directly with source files by default, so that I maintain full control over my content organization
 - **As a desktop user**, I want visual feedback when dragging folders to the application icon, so that I know the process has started
-- **As a user monitoring progress**, I want to see which specific file is being converted and uploaded, so that I can track processing status
+- **As a user monitoring progress**, I want to see which specific file is being converted, so that I can track processing status
 - **As a user encountering errors**, I want failed conversions presented in a dismissible dialog, so that I can quickly review and dismiss issues
 - **As a daily user**, I want a simple manual process without automation complexity, so that I maintain control over when processing occurs